thindil/hunter/README.md

 ## Running Hunter

 If you use downloaded AppImage version, you don't need any additional libraries.
 Just run it as any AppImage file.
-More informations about AppImage files usage, you can find at:
+More information about AppImage files usage, you can find at:

 https://docs.appimage.org/user-guide/run-appimages.html

 **IMPORTANT:** The current AppImage version require GNU LibC in version at least 2.29.
-It will not works with earlier versions.
+It will not work with earlier versions.
 In that situation, unfortunately you will have to build the program by yourself.

-When you trying to run build by yourself version of the program, run `hunter` from `bin` directory.
+When you are trying to run build by yourself version of the program, run `hunter` from `bin` directory.
 Additionally, the program requires a few more libraries: